kydzoster/Olympia-Gym/README.md

 #### JavaScript

 For this project to pass I had to use JavaScript.
-There are in total **5** JavaScript files in js folder.
+There are in total **5** JavaScript files in the js folder.

-- **maps.js** its function is to pinpoint Olympia Gym exact location with an label "O".
+- **maps.js** its function is to pinpoint Olympia Gym exact location with a label "O".
-- **contact.js** allows a user to contact Olympia Gym, currently all messages will be sent to my personal email.
-Its configured to receive a message and who has sent it and how to contact sender through their email.
+- **contact.js** allows a user to contact Olympia Gym, currently, all messages will be sent to my email.
+Its configured to receive a message and who has sent it and how to contact the sender through their email.
-- **tabs.js** this is a simple tabs system, to access it user has to click on BMI button and here they will be met with 2 tabs, under each tab there will be content which consists of another JavaScript file for BMI calculation.
+- **tabs.js** this is a simple tabs system, to access it the user has to click on BMI button and here they will be met with 2 tabs, under each tab, there will be content which consists of another JavaScript file for BMI calculation.
 - **bmi.js** and **bmiuk.js** - are calculation functions for calculating BMI, bmi.js uses Metric system and bmiuk.js uses Imperial system.

 #### FEATURES TO BE IMPLEMENTED

 - Deploy Live website and secure it with protection (either buy a domain or build a server on one of the Olympia Gym computers).

-- Implement Direct Debit; online payment system through website.
+- Implement Direct Debit; online payment system through the website.

-- Implement Gym Staff online-offline system for specific staff member who is working at this moment.
+- Implement Gym Staff online-offline system for a specific staff member who is working at this moment.

 - These could both potentially be accomplished by further advancing in my Full-Stack studies.